crodrigoquero/C4Imaging/docs/CONTRIBUTING.md

 In the below sections I will explain each of those in detail.

+### Ok, But... where to start extactly?
+You can start by creating workflow states' plugins.
+In this project a plugin receives a single file and generates an output after it proceeds to analise it.
+Such output can be a another file containing a json structure or any other kind of data, or a label  which defines a category; That's it.
+Although the concept is extraordinarily simple, the aforementioned process can be very complex; not always, by the way.

+So you don't need to create the entire workflow node / service structure; you can go right to the point and concentrate in the functionality, in the file's processing.
+The project framework takes care for you about what happs before and after such process get executed.

+In this [document](../../PLUGINS_QUICKSTART_GUIDE.md) you can find a quickstar guide to create your first plugin.

+Once you get bored about creating plugIns, you can start creating entire workflows; so, you're a going to put some workflow nodes together into a chain to carry out a more complex process.
+A workflow is nothing more than a windows service with a particular structure and behavior, which is capable of communicating with the workflow nodes that you created before.

+In this [document](../../WORKFLOWS_QUICKSTART_GUIDE.md) you can find a quickstar guide to create your first workflow.

+And once you have created your first workflow, you need to provide users with an entry point to use it, i.e. a rest api or a desktop app, so you can then develop one of those.

 ### discussions
 All of these contributing ways are articulated by by the GitHub discussions facility.
 There's a lot of them.
 In below sections you're going to know when and how to use them.